 Thinking about joining one of our online lectures?
 Find out what recent attendees had to say.

-History Scotland's most recent online talk was An Evening With Mary Queen of Scots: Exploring the Treasures of National Museums Scotland on 8 December, presented by Dr Anna Groundwater and chaired by Dr Allan Kennedy.
+History Scotland's An Evening With Mary Queen of Scots: Exploring the Treasures of National Museums Scotland was presented by Dr Anna Groundwater and chaired by Dr Allan Kennedy.

 Here's what attendees had to say:

 I am writing to let you know how much I enjoyed the Mary Queen of Scots webinar It was wonderful 'going' to the National Museum of Scotland and seeing everything related to Mary.
 The presenter Dr.Anna Groundwater couldn't have done a better job.
 I was very impressed with her presentation.
 Thank you.
 (Carol)

 Thanks for your work and great tour of the NMS displays.
 A joy to attend (Tony)

 It was a great evening, very informative and a good introduction into the National Museum of Scotland...
 Bring more to the table please (Helen)

 My grateful thanks to you, to Allan and to Anna for a most interesting talk; far more than mere distraction or the willing suspension of disbelief in these dark days (Ian)

 Find out more about our next exclusive talks and webinars here.